 SPVN06 has the potential to slow or stop the degeneration of cone photoreceptors, which ultimately leads to blindness.
 The primary disease target for SPVN06 is Retinitis Pigmentosa (RP), one of the most common inherited retinal diseases that affects two million patients worldwide.

-SPVN06 treatment is mutation agnostic, and therefore potentially capable of addressing more than 70 known genetic mutations of RP.
-SPVN06 expresses proprietary neurotrophic factors and is delivered via a single subretinal injection.
+SPVN06 treatment is gene agnostic, and therefore potentially capable of addressing more than 80 known genetic mutations of RP.
+SPVN06 expresses proprietary neurotrophic factor (Rod derived Cone Viability Factor, RdCVF) and one enzyme reducing oxidative stress (Rod derived Cone Viability Factor Long form, RdCVFL) and is delivered via a single subretinal injection.

 What are photoreceptors?

 Photoreceptors are cells in the retina that begin the process of seeing.
 They absorb and convert light into electrical signals.
 These signals are sent to other cells in the retina and then through the optic nerve to the brain where they are processed into the images we see.

 There are two general types of photoreceptors: rods and cones.
 Rods are in the outer regions of the retina and allow us to see in dim and dark light.
 Cones reside mostly in the central portion of the retina and allow us to perceive fine visual details and color.

 SPV06 in Retinitis Pigmentosa